-Neutron prerequisites for Red Hat Enterprise Linux
+Preparing Red Hat Enterprise Linux Server for Neutron

 This OpenStack tutorial describes prerequisites to prepare your servers to leverage OpenStack Neutron with Red Hat Enterprise Linux (RHEL).

 For a general description of Neutron networking concepts, refer to the tutorial Networking with OpenStack Neutron Basic Concepts.